ZYSF/SimpleEmbeddablePracticalForthLikeSystemForC/README.md

 * Supports simple reverse-polish stack-based operations, e.g. `1 1 +` would result in `2` being pushed to the stack
 * Supports defining named words for complex behaviour (but requires some support to add new words to the dictionary from within the system, i.e. there's no built-in function for that exposed within the VM but it's easily accessible from within native calls or elsewhere in the host application)
-* Suitable for use in real-time applications (each interpreter step is of bounded complexity, there is no instruction that e.g. copies a whole array or searches a whole list, so a host program can easily run embedded programs in short bursts while still checking sensors and such regularly without ever skipping a beat - and importantly without relying on harder-to-debug interrupt setups)
+* Suitable for use in real-time applications (each interpreter step is of bounded complexity and calls back into host code can be delayed/repeated later by returning an error code, there is no instruction that e.g. copies a whole array or searches a whole list, so a host program can easily run embedded programs in short bursts while still checking sensors and such regularly without ever skipping a beat - and importantly without relying on harder-to-debug interrupt setups)
 * Implemented entirely in a C header for easy embedding in portable/native applications (a very simple example is given in main.c)
 * Only defines static/inline functions (so a host application can include multiple versions or configurations of the VM without them conflicting, provided they're used in different modules of the host application)
 * Programs within the VM are entirely encapsulated within a single array, the VM doesn't require any dynamic memory allocations or other complex interactions with the host environment